planetarium/snack.planetarium.dev/content/posts/2019/04/libplanet-0.2.eng.md

 we referred to existing technologies such as [Bitcoin] that solve similar problems and took on the concept that all transactions had a sender and a recipient.
-In the case of Bitcoin, it deals with monetary transactions, so the goods are only moved and shouldn't be replicated.
-Therefore, the notion that there are senders and recipients in every transaction comes naturally.
+In the case of Bitcoin, it deals with monetary transactions so the notion that there are senders and recipients in every transaction comes naturally.
 In games, however, there are often actions that do not carry a recipient concept, such as the movement of a character,